 load-foreign-library filename &key module supporting-libraries force-loa filename A string or pathname specifying the library location in the filesystem.
-At least one implementation (Lispworks) can not accept a logical path- name. module A string designating the name of the module to apply to functions in this library.
+At least one implementation (Lispworks) can not accept a logical path- name.
+If this parameter denotes a pathname without a directory com- ponent then most of the supported Lisp implementations will be able to find the library themselves if it is located in one of the standard loca- tions as defined by the underlying operating system. module A string designating the name of the module to apply to functions in this library.
 (Required for Lispworks) supporting-libraries A list of strings naming the libraries required to link the foreign library.
-(Required by CMUCL) force-load Forces the loading of the library if it has been previously loaded. success A boolean flag, T if the library was able to be loaded successfully or if the library has been previously loaded, otherwise NIL.
+(Required by CMUCL) force-load Forces the loading of the library if it has been previously loaded. success A boolean flag, T if the library was able to be loaded successfully or if the library has been previously loaded,